Cardinal-Cryptography/common-amm/README.md

 ## Acknowledgement

-In the initial phases of our code repository's creation, it was developed by a team of Astar developers - @HyunggyuJang, @PierreOssun and @shunsukew.
+The contracts here implement a constant-product AMM based on the classical Uniswap V2 model.
+The initial version of the code has been developed by @HyunggyuJang, @PierreOssun and @shunsukew from Astar and was based on the Solidity implementation of UniswapV2.
 Since then, a multitude of fixes, enhancements, and alterations have been implemented to refine its functionality and address evolving needs.
 Through collaborative efforts and continuous improvement, the repository has undergone significant changes, paving the way for a more robust and efficient system that aligns with our current objectives.